 Increasing speed and efficiency

 As online consumers, we now expect next-day or in some cases same-day, delivery.
 We expect to instantly access comparative information on a range of alternative products at any time and to read other peoples’ reviews.
 We expect to have products delivered to a location most convenient for ourselves- home, office, and pick-up points.

 Nowadays, if a company has a consumer-safety problem we find it reprehensible if there is more than a day or so delay before recall or rectification.
 There are no reasons to think that, over the next few years, our expectations will not keep rising.
 So as speed becomes a key factor in the reputation of a company, the management decision making and action taking must keep pace.

 Time is short

-A Digital Transformation journey for any company can be long, complex and risky; plenty of excuses than to put it off.
-But for UK businesses seeking to compete and thrive in a new global environment prevarication over digital transformation is not an option.
+A Digital Transformation journey for any company can be long, complex and risky, with plenty of excuses to put it off.
+However, if UK businesses want to compete and thrive in a new global environment, prevarication over digital transformation is not an option.

 Former CIO, Ross Harling, has helped numerous organisations with technology-driven business transformations.
 He has received numerous Business, Ethical and Environmental awards for his work in this and other fields.
 Since 2014 Ross has also been an Expert Evaluator for the European Commission on Business and Technology Innovations.